-Use soap and water or alcohol hand rub to clean your hands regularly.
+Use soap and water or alcohol hand sanitiser to clean your hands regularly.
+This can help stop the spread of COVID-19 (coronavirus) and other viruses and bacteria.

 How to wash your hands with soap and water